ferrohd/StreamUDP/README.md

 ## Contributing
 Feel free to contribute, just open a PR.
-I apologize for any errors but this is my first repo of a public NPM Pakckage, also english is not my first tongue.
+I apologize for any errors but this is my first repo of a public NPM Pakckage, also english is not my first language.